rks101/isdp/README.md

 1996
 [Smashing the Stack for Fun and Profit](https://phrack.org/issues/49/14) was published in Phrack magazine (49/14) to show buffer overflow attacks by Aleph One (Mudge)

+June 1996
+[Ariane V88 rocket launcher explodes 37 seconds after launch](https://en.wikipedia.org/wiki/Ariane_flight_V88).
+The investigation reveals that, in its inertial reference system, the value of one variable exceeds the expected value, resulting in a conversion from a 64-bit floating-point number to a 16-bit signed integer.
+This overflow leads to an unhandled hardware exception.
+Was it the supplier's fault or a lack of code/specs review?

 1988
 [Morris Worm](https://en.wikipedia.org/wiki/Morris_worm) released by [Robert Tappan Morris](https://en.wikipedia.org/wiki/Robert_Tappan_Morris)